 Interestingly, Connecticut already has a successful battery storage program, viz.
 ConnectedSolutions, allows homeowners to include their battery storage in their residential solar installations and enjoy the various incentives that apply to solar installations – tax credits, tax waivers, and so on.
 The new bill makes these benefits available to non-solar customers too.

-Until now, many states like Connecticut have spearheaded their energy storage goals, and the federal government has lagged.
+Until now, many states like Connecticut have spearheaded their energy storage goals.
 Without a concerted national energy storage initiative, there’s only so much that states can do.
 Thankfully, that may be changing.